ChristianJBNB/streaming-05-smart-smoker/README.md

 Document your project works - display screenshots of your console and maybe the RabbitMQ console.
 If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
 We'll build the consumers next.

+## How to run code.
+1. Clone down the repo to your local machine.
+2. Open it in whatever IDE that you prefer
+3. Open a terminal within the repo folder
+4. Activate the local environment using the command '.venv/Scripts/activate'
+5. Once active, run the command 'python .\emitter_of_tasks.py'

 ## Screenshots
 ![alt text](SDP5-1.png)
 ![alt text](SDP5-2.png)